 Foundations’ On-Site Distance Learning Camp

 For students that remain enrolled in public school distance learning, and eventually want to return to public schools if they reopen this year, this a great option.
 There is no contract, and students can attend half days (8:00-2:30) or full days (6:30-6:30), as little as one day a week, or as many as five days a week.
 This flexibility is helpful for families that may have some other options for help with distance learning at home, but who also need outside help some days.
 Additional benefits include interactions with other students in small groups, along with a structured schedule overseen by a Foundations staff member, which includes outdoor and activity time, and snacks and meals.
+Parents are responsible for providing technology and materials needed to support their student’s learning.

 Private Pre-K & Elementary School Enrollment